HN67/Jerra/README.md

 ### Items

 Jerra has a developed Item and Inventory system that allows tracking and using quantities of items.
-The player can pick up medkits from lootbags spawned randomly, and then consume them with E, which takes advantage of the Effect and Stats architecture to increase their health.
+The player has an inventory that contains items, currently only medkits.
+The player can pick up randomly spawned lootbags, which adds the contents (a medkit) to their inventory.
+A medkit can then be consumed with E, which takes advantage of the Effect and Stats architecture to increase the player health.

 ### Deflection